LIVE AND ON THE AIR

 John Hickenlooper was a music fan long before he became a successful brewpub owner, much less a popular politician.
 And as mayor of Denver and then governor of Colorado, no one did more to support this state’s music scene than John Hickenlooper.

-“I have never known a politician so involved and caring of the Colorado music community as John,” says promoter Chuck Morris, who honored Hickenlooper with the Barry Fey Visionary Award at the December 2018 ceremony where Morris himself was inducted into the Colorado Music Hall of Fame presented by Comfort Dental.
+“I have never known a politician so involved and caring of the Colorado music community as John,” says promoter Chuck Morris, who honored Hickenlooper with the Barry Fey Visionary Award at the December 2018 ceremony where Morris himself was inducted into the Colorado Music Hall of Fame.
 “When tragedies like the Boulder floods and fires hit, John was there, helping us reach out to artists to come and perform, helping get donations from corporations and literally emceeing and partaking in the events themselves.”

 In his push to elevate Colorado’s music industry, Hickenlooper did not just respond to emergency requests.
 As mayor of Denver, he helped propel Red Rocks Amphitheatre to its top-tier status, tripling the number of shows at this legendary venue to more than 100 a year.
 He used property tax discounts to encourage live music downtown, and today Denver rivals Nashville and Austin for the number of spots booking music.
 He also worked with established organizations like the Colorado Symphony and Swallow Hill so that they landed on solid footing.
 And certainly, one of his lasting legacies as governor is Take Note Colorado, a statewide initiative he introduced to provide access to musical instruments and instruction to every K‑12 student in Colorado.